Educator Preparation Program

 - Sign FERPA agreement.

-- Attach signed Ethics Statement and Certificate of Ethics Training.
+- Sign Ethics Statement and Certificate of Ethics Training.

-- For the 2018-2019 academic year and beyond, certification candidates enrolled in the program will pay a fee of $35.
+- Certification candidates enrolled in the program will pay a fee of $35.
 The fee will appear on your TCU student account following semester upon formal admittance and is non-refundable.